grifferz/ptrcheck-rs/README.md

 ### Server to do zone transfer from

-This is specified with `--server &lt;SERVER&gt;`.
-The `&lt;SERVER&gt;` part should be an IP address and port number separated by a colon.
+This is specified with `--server <SERVER>`.
+The `<SERVER>` part should be an IP address and port number separated by a colon.
 IPv6 addresses should be wrapped in square brackets.
 Hostnames are not supported.

 Examples: